abdussalamfaqih/wallet-service-dev/README.md

 ## Preparations
 1. Have Golang with minimum version of 1.21
-2. Have Goose migration tools available as its used for migration purpose, reference: [link](https://github.com/pressly/goose)
+2. [Optional] Have Goose migration tools available as its used for migration purpose, reference: [link](https://github.com/pressly/goose)

 ## Run The Service
 To run in containerized environments: